Home » Towns » VIC » Melbourne » Ocean Grove, VIC

 Origin of Name

-In 1882 two Wesleyan missionaries from the USA bought the land on which the town now stands.
+In 1882 two Wesleyan missionaries from the USA set up a camp on the land on which the town now stands.
 They had been involved in a Methodist settlement at Ocean Grove in New Jersey in the 1870s and they sought to recreate the "coastal camp" venture here.
 It failed to get going although the name has remained.

 ^ TOP